The world is broken, and it’s o.k.

 My name is Seth C. Bruggeman.
 I am a historian at Temple University, where I study memory and material culture.

-But I am many other things as well: a builder, a sailor, a tinkerer, and a student of architecture.
-Broken World Design is a space where I develop projects that do not live easily within the university.
+But I am many other things as well: builder, sailor, tinkerer, flâneur, liminalist, student of architecture.
+Broken World Design is where I bring all of those interests into conversation.

 Contact us